- The Solutions

 OMC events targeted to Companies (and open to end-users):

-These events targeted to potential bidders and open to end-users, will be moderated by a partner of the ARCHIVER consortium (Addestino) using a planning poker technique consisting in a “best practice” workshop moderation technique, used for estimating value, complexity, required effort etc., based on expert-estimation and consensus.
+These events targeted to potential bidders and open to end-users, moderated by a partner of the ARCHIVER consortium (Addestino) using a planning poker technique consisting in a “best practice” workshop moderation technique, used for estimating value, complexity, required effort etc., based on expert-estimation and consensus.